 - She did a 1-week course with Marvie Ann Beck Academy of Makeup.
 She learnt the basics of makeup and hairstyle during this course.
 Later, she went to study for a six-week program at Delamar Academy of Makeup in London where she learnt prosthetic and casualty makeup.
 In an interview with Vogue, she said,Vogue

 When I started assisting Coleen Khan, she encouraged me to do a basic make-up course just to groom myself.
 I went on to do one with Marvie Ann Beck.
 I learned the basics of make-up in a one-week course and loved it and felt like this could be a profession I could take on.
 A year later, after I finished college and had decided to go study further, I wanted to learn different things, not the same that was in India.”

-- After completing her course in London she returned back to Mumbai and worked in few films.
+- In 2003, after completing her course in London she returned to Mumbai and worked in few films as a makeup artist.
 Later, she started assisting Dilshad Pastakia who was a famous name in the field of makeup industry in 2003.

 - According to Namrata, she likes to spend time with her family and friends rather than partying on a weekend in clubs.

 - There was an informal ban on women to work as a makeup artist till 2014.
 In 2014 the ban was uplifted by the supreme court.
 During 2003-2014, Namrata Soni had faced many situations where she along with other makeup artists had to work in disguise and sometimes had to hide in vanity vans of celebrities from the union members from Cine Costume Makeup Artists and Hair Dressers Association who would visit the sets in Bollywood film city.
 Before 2014, only men were allowed to do makeup and women were allowed to do hairstyle.
 In an interview with The Indian Express, she talked about how Farah Khan and Dharma productions helped her in those situations,